📍 Serving Hartford & All of Greater Hartford

 All heirs who have an ownership interest in the property must consent to the sale.
 If heirs cannot agree, any heir can file a partition action in the Hartford Judicial District Superior Court, which can result in a court-ordered sale — typically at below-market prices.
 Voluntary agreement to sell to a cash buyer is almost always better for all parties' net proceeds.

 Inherited property receives a 'step-up' in cost basis to the fair market value on the date of the deceased's death.
 This means if you sell shortly after inheriting for approximately that value, capital gains tax is minimal or zero.
 Federal capital gains tax applies to gains above the stepped-up basis.
-Connecticut taxes capital gains as ordinary income on its graduated income-tax schedule (and allows a partial exclusion many long-term gains), but the step-up in basis usually means little or no gain if you sell soon after inheriting.
+Connecticut taxes capital gains as ordinary income on its graduated income-tax schedule (roughly 3% to 6.99%), with no special long-term-gain exclusion, but the step-up in basis usually means little or no gain if you sell soon after inheriting.

 Other Situations We Help With